mingansun/OrthologMatcher/README.md

 library(OrthologMatcher)

 ## How to use OrthologMatcher
-Please refer to the Vignette about how to use __OrthologMatcher__ to extract and summarize the ortholog matching data by using the two main function: __ortholog_match__ and __extract__ortholog_matrix__.
+Please refer to the manual about how to use __OrthologMatcher__ to extract and summarize the ortholog matching data by using the two main function: __ortholog_match__ and __extract__ortholog_matrix__.